fangfufu/httpdirfs/README.md

 - I would like to thank
 [Cosmin Gorgovan](https://scholar.google.co.uk/citations?user=S7UZ6MAAAAAJ&hl=en)
 for the technical and moral support.
 Your wisdom is much appreciated!
+- I would like to thank [Edenist](https://github.com/edenist) for providing FreeBSD compatibility patches.
 - I would like to thank [-Archivist](https://www.reddit.com/user/-Archivist/) for not providing FTP or WebDAV access to his server.
 This piece of software was written in direct response to his appalling behaviour.